At a Glance

 You will soon approach the Wrights Ferry Bridge, as well as the Veterans Memorial Bridge, which connects Columbia to Wrightsville.
 There are several parks you will see from the river near both Columbia and Wrightsville, including Columbia River Park (which is located next to the Columbia Crossing River Trails Center), the Wrightsville Commons Park, and Riverfront Park, near the Wrightsville World War 2 Memorial.

-A bit further you will come upon a cluster of islands with private boat docks.
+For those who continue on downriver, you will come upon a cluster of islands with private boat docks.
 Be mindful of boat traffic as you navigate around these islands.
-After you pass these, enjoy a nice leisurely paddle to the take-out on the waters of Lake Clarke.
-Be aware of some potential boating traffic in this stretch.
+After you pass these, paddle to the take-out on the waters of Lake Clarke.
+Be aware of some potential boating traffic in this stretch, as well as headwinds.

 On the final leg of your paddle you will pass through the Conejohela Flats, a series of islands and mudflats that are designated as a National Birding Area by the National Audubon Society.
 These flats serve as a vital habitat for a variety of migrating shorebirds, waterfowl, and other birds including bald eagles and ospreys that can be observed while passing through.
 Paddlers are not permitted to take out on the islands.